-WATCH: Trump Picks R. Alexander Acosta As New Labor Nominee
+Trump Picks R. Alexander Acosta As New Labor Nominee

 Politics

-WATCH: Trump Picks R. Alexander Acosta As New Labor Nominee
+Trump Picks R. Alexander Acosta As New Labor Nominee

 Updated with announcement